 - C.16.3.
 Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations required in this permit; and - C.16.4.
 Perform any necessary sampling or monitoring to determine compliance with this permit at any location for any parameter. - C.17.
 Transfer of Ownership or Control: In the event of any change in control or ownership of facilities from which the authorized discharge emanates, the Permittee shall notify the succeeding owner or controller of the existence of this permit, by letter, a copy of which shall be forwarded to the Administrator.
 The Administrator may require modification or revocation and reissuance of the permit to change the name of the Permittee and incorporate such other requirements as may be necessary.
 The Administrator shall approve ALL transfers of permits. - C.18.
 Availability of Reports: Except for data determined to be confidential under Nevada Revised Statute (NRS) 445A.665, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the office of the Administrator.
 As required by the Act, effluent data shall not be considered confidential.
 Knowingly making any false statement on any such report may result in the imposition of criminal penalties as provided for in NRS 445A.710. - C.19.
-Furnishing False Information and Tampering with Monitoring Devices: Any person who intentionally or with oriminal negligence makes any false statement, representation, or certification in any application, record, report, plan or other document filed or required to be maintained by the provisions of NRS 445A.300 to 445A.730, inclusive, or by any permit, rule, regulation or order issued pursuant thereto, or who falsifies, tampers with or knowingly renders inaccurate any monitoring device or method required to be maintained under the provisions of NRS 445A.300 to 445A.730, inclusive, or by any permit, rule, regulation or order issued pursuant thereto, or by any permit, rule, regulation or order issued pursuant thereto, or by any permit, rule, regulation or order issued pursuant thereto, is guilty of a gross misdemeanor and shall be punished by a fine of not more than \$10,000 or by imprisonment.
+Furnishing False Information and Tampering with Monitoring Devices: Any person who certification in any application, record, report, plan or other document filed or required to be maintained by the provisions of NRS 445A.300 to 445A.730, inclusive, or by any permit, rule, regulation or order issued pursuant thereto, or who falsifies, tampers with or knowingly renders inaccurate any monitoring device or method required to be maintained under the provisions of NRS 445A.300 to 445A.730, inclusive, or by any permit, rule, regulation or order issued pursuant thereto, is guilty of a gross misdemeanor and shall be punished by a fine of not more than \$10,000 or by imprisonment.
 This penalty is in addition to any other penalties, civil or criminal, provided pursuant to NRS 445A.300 to 445A.730, inclusive. - C.20.
 Penalty for Violation of Permit Conditions: NRS 445A.675 provides that any person who violates a permit condition is subject to administrative and judicial sanctions as outlined in NRS 445A.690 through 445A.705. - C.21.
 Permit Modification, Suspension or Revocation: After notice and opportunity for a hearing, this permit may be modified, suspended, or revoked in whole or in part during its term for cause including, but not limited to, the following: - C.21.1.
 Violation of any terms or conditions of this permit; - C.21.2.
 Obtaining this permit by misrepresentation or failure to disclose fully all relevant facts; - C.21.3.
 A change in any condition that requires either a temporary or permanent reduction or elimination of the authorized discharge; - C.21.4.
 A determination that the permitted activity endangers human health or the environment and can only be regulated to acceptable levels by permit modification or termination; - C.21.5.
 Material and substantial alterations or additions to the permitted facility or activity; - C.21.6.
 The Administrator has received new information;